Reprinted with permission from the Feb 2005 issue of Public CIO.

 The ITIL concept has spread by word of mouth rather than by corporate marketing, according to HP's Wendle.
 "ITIL has grown as IT organizations transition from looking at IT as a solution unto itself to looking at the delivery of IT as a service.
 And what are IT services?
 They are a set of related components that support one or more business processes.
 That shifts the perspective from managing IT to managing IT as a service," he said.

 Wendle said ITIL is very descriptive but not prescriptive.
-In other words, it doesn't say things must be done a certain way, but provides a baseline so the process used to define help desk management in health and human services is also used to define help desk management in finance.
+In other words, it doesn't say things must be done a certain way, but provides a baseline so the process used to define help desk management in health and human services is also used to define help desk management

 The ITIL governance framework is especially useful when consolidating business processes.
 CIOs and business unit directors can use ITIL as a tool to improve communication across silos and different IT centers because it forces everybody to speak the same language.
 In fact, global companies have eagerly adopted ITIL because divisions in different countries, speaking different languages, are on the same page when it comes to managing IT processes.